 Net profit: the only number that pays you

-Net profit is gross profit minus your overhead — and overhead is everything that costs money whether or not you land a single job.
+Net profit is gross profit minus your overhead.
+Overhead is everything that costs money whether or not you land a single job.
 The truck payments.
 Insurance.
 The office.
 Software.
 Marketing.
 The phone.
 Your own salary.
 All of it has to come out of gross profit before anything is actually yours.

 The same money, walked down from the top line to what you keep.